pdaengeli/external-db-auth-reloaded/readme.txt

 3. Example "Lost my password" retrieval attempt

 == Changelog ==

+= 1.2.2 (2015-05-29) =
+* Updated code to support PHP version lower than 5.4.x
+* Added example of how to use "Other" encryption method under FAQ's

 = 1.2.1 (2015-05-28) =
 * Added error logging; logs will be located in wp-content directory